A complete guide to solar power for business

 Renewable Heat Incentive (RHI)

-Almost all of the renewable energy technologies are covered under this incentive.
+Almost all renewable energy technologies are covered under this incentive.
 It provides financial support for businesses that are looking to install a renewable heat option.

 People who join the scheme and stick to its rules will receive quarterly payments for seven years for the amount of clear and green renewable heat that their system is estimated to produce.

-However, the Domestic RHI will close in Great Britain to new applicants on 31 March 2022.
+However, the Domestic RHI closed to new applicants in Great Britain on 31 March 2022.

 Why solar power is a smart investment for your business